Sir John Wittewronge, 3rd Baronet: Family

-Wittewrong was baptized on 11 July 1673, the third, but eldest surviving, son of Sir John Wittewronge, 2nd Baronet.
+Wittewronge was baptized on 11 July 1673, the third, but eldest surviving, son of Sir John Wittewronge, 2nd Baronet.
 His mother was Wittewronge's second wife, Martha Seabrook of Mark Lane, London.
-Wittewronge married Mary née White daughter of Samuel White, London merchant.
+Wittewronge married Mary née White, daughter of Samuel White, a London merchant.

 Career

-In 1709 Wittewronge was given the colonelcy of a new regiment raised in Ireland but put on half-pay in 1712 when it was disbanded.
+In 1709, Wittewronge was given the colonelcy of a new regiment raised in Ireland, but he was put on half-pay in 1712 when it was disbanded.

 Wittewronge was returned as Member of Parliament for Aylesbury at the 1705 English general election.
 He was returned again at the 1708 British general election.
 At the 1713 British general election he was returned as MP for Chipping Wycombe.

-On his death on 26 January 1722, he left 3 sons and 4 daughters.
+He died on 26 January 1722, survived by 3 sons and 4 daughters.
 He was succeeded as baronet by his eldest son John, who was later killed in a brawl in the Fleet Prison.
-He left Stantonbury in trust to provide for all his children plus his mistress and a further two illegitimate sons by her.
+He left Stantonbury in trust to provide for all his children, as well as his mistress and a further two illegitimate sons by her.
 It was eventually sold in 1727 to the Duchess of Marlborough.